 So you’ve decided to breastfeed and might have even established a routine.
 So the next thing you’ll probably be thinking about is whether to use a breast pump?

-In the pumping vs breastfeeding debate, one of the biggest positives of using a breast pump is it will allow your partner to do some of the night feeds.
+1. It will allow your partner to do some of the night feeds.
 If you’ve built up a store throughout the day, and your baby is happy to take the bottle, then you might get a few blissful extra hours in bed.
 This can be an absolute lifeline.
 It also means you can get some of your independence back.
-You can leave your little one with your partner while you go out for lunch with friends and don’t need to worry about them going hungry.
+Elvie's Breast Milk Storage Bags are an absolute lifesaver for exactly this.

-Breast pumping is also very helpful to avoid engorgement as this can be really painful.
+2. Breast pumping is also very helpful to avoid engorgement as this can be really painful.
 If you’re back at work or on a night out without your baby, you will need to pump to avoid your breasts becoming too full.

 The mother pumping negatives